 | Financial management | Net asset position, reconciliation status, unresolved breaks between subledgers and GL |

-For presentation, clarity matters as much as data quality.
-A board packet full of crowded charts and unexplained variance doesn't improve governance.
-These data visualization best practices for financial reporting are useful because they push teams toward cleaner, more decision-ready reporting instead of decorative dashboards.
+A good KPI package answers board-level questions quickly and helps staff run the operation without waiting for month-end.
+Presentation matters as much as data quality — a board packet full of crowded charts and unexplained variance doesn't improve governance.
+These data visualization best practices for financial reporting push teams toward cleaner, decision-ready reporting instead of decorative dashboards.

 What to avoid

-Three common mistakes slow CEFs down:
+Three mistakes that slow CEFs down:

-- Static board reporting: Leaders need current decision support, not only historical summaries.
+- Static board reporting: leaders need current decision support, not only historical summaries.

 The right first step is boring on purpose.
 Unify the data, reconcile it, and define a manageable scorecard.